 Sort of.
 Killer whales cannot fully sleep because they need to go to the surface to breath.
 The animal is able to put half of it’s brain to sleep, while the other half is awake.
 This makes it so killer whales never are fully asleep.

 It has been shown that male orca’s are less likely to survive if they lose their mother.
 Moreover, young males were 3 times more likely to die the year after their mothers death than males whose mother was still around.
 Looks like they aren’t as tough as their name suggests.

 Those are 5 weird facts about whales.
 Hopefully you learned something you didn’t know before.
 Now you can brag to your friends about knowing how much whales pee.
 So cool.

+If you want to see these amazing creatures, book a trip today!
 Be sure to follow us in the social world on Facebook or Instagram to keep connected and current on any special events or offers coming up.
-We will be running promotions during the offseason for 2018 whale watching adventures.

 See you out on the water!